Amlodipine

-Amlodipine, sold under the brand name Norvasc among others, is a calcium channel blocker medication used to treat high blood pressure and coronary artery disease.
-It is taken by mouth.
+Amlodipine, sold under the brand name Norvasc among others, is a calcium channel blocker medication used to treat high blood pressure, coronary artery disease (CAD) and variant angina (also called Prinzmetal angina or coronary artery vasospasm, among other names).
+It is taken orally (swallowed by mouth).

 Common side effects include swelling, feeling tired, abdominal pain, and nausea.
 Serious side effects may include low blood pressure or heart attack.
 Whether use is safe during pregnancy or breastfeeding is unclear.
 When used by people with liver problems, and in elderly individuals, doses should be reduced.
-Amlodipine works partly by increasing the size of arteries.
+Amlodipine works partly by vasodilation (relaxing the arteries and increasing their diameter).
 It is a long-acting calcium channel blocker of the dihydropyridine type.

 Amlodipine was patented in 1982, and approved for medical use in 1990.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
-In 2020, it was the fifth most commonly prescribed medication in the United States, with more than 69million prescriptions.
+In 2023, it was the fifth most commonly prescribed medication in the United States, with more than 68 million prescriptions.
+In Australia, it was one of the top 10 most prescribed medications between 2017 and 2023.

 Medical uses

-Amlodipine is used in the management of hypertension and coronary artery disease in people with either stable angina (where chest pain occurs mostly after physical or emotional stress) or vasospastic angina (where it occurs in cycles) and without heart failure.
+Amlodipine is used in the management of hypertension (high blood pressure) and coronary artery disease in people with either stable angina (where chest pain occurs mostly after physical or emotional stress) or vasospastic angina (where it occurs in cycles) and without heart failure.
 It can be used as either monotherapy or combination therapy for the management of hypertension or coronary artery disease.
-Amlodipine can be administered to adults and children 6–17 years of age.
-Calcium channel blockers, including amlodipine, may provide greater protection against stroke than other classes of blood pressure-lowering medications.
+Amlodipine can be administered to adults and to children 6–17 years of age.